 You can see examples of, and links to, my writing on this page.

-I am a reliable and consistent writer who will help to promote your business by providing top quality, informative, persuasive copy.
+I am an experienced, reliable, skilled and consistent writer who will help to promote your business by providing top-quality, informative, persuasive copy.
 My attention to detail and thorough research ensure that I write coherent, well-informed articles and blog posts for you.

 Regardless of the subject of the writing, the size of the job or the type of writing you need, I always make sure you get my best work, which meets our agreed deadlines and requirements.